How To Use And Configure WordPress Widgets – Part 2

 http://www.yourdomain.com/images/supportbutton.jpg

-In order for someone to go to your contact page when they click on the graphic button, you must either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
-We will then link the button image to this URL in Step 3
+In order for visitors to be taken to the contact page when the graphic button gets clicked, you must either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
+We will then link your button image to this URL in Step 3

-Create a contact page on your site and note its URL …
+Create a contact page and note the page URL …

 Step 3 – Create your text widget code.

-If you’re not a technical-minded person, don’t worry … this sounds a lot more technical than it is.
-Basically, we just need to create the instructions linking the button image to your destination URL.
+Don’t worry … this sounds a lot more technical than it is.
+Basically, you just need to create the instructions for your clickable button.

-Your instructions can be typed into a plain text editor and should look something like this …
+Your code can be typed in a simple text file and should look something like this …

-• Replace “http://www.yourdomain.com/contact-us” in the code above with the URL of your contact page location.
+• Replace “http://www.yourdomain.com/contact-us” in the code with the URL of your contact page location.

 • Replace “http://yourimagelocation.com/img/supportbutton.jpg” in the code above with the URL of your image location.

-The image below shows the sections of the above sample code that you will need to replace with the actual contact page and image URLs …
+The screenshot below shows the sections of the above code that you need to replace with your actual contact details …

 Replace the above URLs and then copy all of the above code to your clipboard when finished.

-If you need help understanding basic HTML code, refer to this tutorial:
+If you need help with basic HTML code, see this tutorial:

 Activate or deactivate widgets using drag and drop